-When our regular clients Tony and Angela Lambert, who already travelled to Cape Verde and Sao Tome with us, showed an interest in visiting Cuba, we thought why not add this fascinating island to our selection of Archipelagos.
+When our regular clients Tony and Angela, who’d already travelled to Cape Verde and Sao Tome with us, showed an interest in visiting Cuba, we thought why not add this fascinating island to our selection of Archipelagos.
 Tony kindly contributed this blog with photos and called it – Cuba Libre!

 After arriving early evening on a flight from Madrid a large Chevrolet Bel Air transported us from Havana airport to our Casa Particular or Guest House in old Havana for three nights.
 What a wonderful city with so much to see and so much history to learn about.

 Our guide Antonio was marvellous, a retired Cuban university professor who had also worked as a diplomat at the United Nations in New York and in other cities around the world.
 He showed us round old Havana with its many splendid Colonial buildings some in good condition and some urgently needing repairs.

 The streets were narrow with many small art galleries and on ‘Obispo’ the main tourist street, restaurants, galleries, book shops, hostels and Salsa music everywhere and in places couples dancing on the street outside the many cafes.

 On our second evening, we much enjoyed an unexpected performance by the Cuban National Ballet and earlier on Antonio arranged a tour in a huge American convertible of 1950s vintage around other interesting parts of the city including the John Lennon Park and an area with bizarre buildings in the style of Spanish Architect Antoni Gaudi.